hackclub/hcb-wrapped-2023/README.md

 ## Directory

 - [`/components/BankWrapped/`](/components/BankWrapped/): directory with all code associated with the React component.
-This code is running in production on [hcb.hackclub.com/wrapped](https://hcb.hackclub.com/wrapped).
+This code will run in production on [hcb.hackclub.com/wrapped](https://hcb.hackclub.com/wrapped).

 - [`/lib/data.ts`](/lib/data.ts): helper file used to generate test data / define the data schema.